mads-hartmann/vscode-yassnippet/README.md

 ## Configuration

 * `yassnippet.path`: path to the directory that contains your snippets.
-Can be absolute, e.g. `/Users/hartmann` or relative `mysnippets`.
+Can be absolute, e.g. `/Users/hartmann/.snippets` or relative `.snippets`.
 Relative paths are resolved relative the users home directory.
+The default value is `.snippets`

 ## FAQ